todar/VBA-Style-Guide/README.md

   <a name="functions--mutate-params"></a><a name="3.1"></a>
   - [3.1](#functions--mutate-params") Prefer `ByVal` for parameters.

     > Why?
-Reassigning and mutating parameters can lead to unexpected behavior and errors. `ByRef` is very helpful at times, but general rule is to default to `ByVal`.
+Reassigning and mutating parameters can lead to unexpected behavior and errors. `ByRef` is very helpful at times, but the general rule is to default to `ByVal`.

     ```vb
     ' bad